 This is a very straightforward method.
 In this method, we will use the Autosum option.
 Follow the steps given below to know how this method works.

 - First, select all the cells of the column named Total.

 - Now, go to the Editing group in the Home tab and click on the Autosum Option icon (Shown in the figure below)

 - Consequently, you will get the Sum of times for each row.

-2. Apply SUM Function to Autosum Time in Excel
+2. Applying SUM Function to Autosum Time in Excel

 - First, click on cell G5 and write down the following formula.